Love Your Energy

 Dressing Your Truth involves four energy types, and each type will have leanings towards a secondary type.
 The system applies to women, men and children, and even newborns.
 The women in the videos discuss a number of emotional impacts of dressing at odds with their natural energies, and this can apply to people of all ages.
 It is a very nurturing, self-affirming, allowing concept, which I believe could have significant benefits for people who choose to apply it.

-Type 1s are people who's features and facial expressions point upwards.
+Type 1s are people whose features and facial expressions point upwards.
 They are a high-movement type with energy that flows outwards.
 They are bouncy, fun-loving people who feel their best with clothes, hairstyles and accessories that have some lightness and movement to them.
-Think Goldie Hawn or Reece Witherspoon.

 Type 2s have a soft, gentle energy that flows inwards.
 Their facial features slope slightly downwards and they tend to look down when they speak.
 They need to take their time with things.
 When dressing true to themselves they prefer to wear muted colours and soft, comfortable clothes.
 Princess Diana is a good example.